EvgeniiTitov/ml-pool/README.md

 - WIP When scheduling model scoring, provide the function for scoring (instead of passing it in the constructor), args and the loaded model to use (as the first parameter)

+- If a worker dies, but it was processing something, then the caller will infinitely wait for the result!

+- What if user provided callable relies on other objects/clients such as BigQuery client?

 - Release as a package

 - Test with proper model (YOLO or something) - fix loading Torch model